RosemaryJF/team-profile-generator/README.md

 ## Usage

 Open index.js in the integrated terminal.

-Run node index.js
+To run the tests simpley enter `npm run test` in the console.

+Once all test have passed you can run the application with the commane `node index.js`.

 The console will then log the manager questions via inqurier.
 The user answers each question and then will choose what team member they would like add next.
 The next questions run will depend on what employee type the user has selected to add to the team.
 As the user finishes each round of questions their answers are stored as data.

-Once the user has finished building their team through the console the can choose the following option: " Once complete the new README file will appear on the side bar.
-The user is then free to edit the README as they wish and move it to where it is needed.
+Once the user has finished building their team through the console they can choose the following option: "I do not want to add anymore employees".

-I would advise using this application to generate the README and then cutting it into the applicaple project/application for it, this will minimise unnessacry packages on your project.
+When this option is selected the application runs the `generateHTML` function which pulls on the `generateBaseHtml` function/data inside the `template.js` file.
+A index.html is generated dynamically and added to the dist folder.
+Each employee has a card generated in the HTML file which displays the information that has been entered.

 The below link will take you through a walk through video of the application and it's functionality: